phenotypic/MacSwap/README.md

 ## What is it?

-MacSwap allows you to easily change your MAC address.
-This can be useful in a variety of cases, all of which are accommodated for by MacSwap.
+MacSwap allows you to quickly and easily change your MAC address.
+This can be useful in a variety of situations, all of which are accommodated for by MacSwap.

 ## Usage